 Centralize security and management of all credentials (e.g., privileged account passwords, SSH keys, application passwords, etc.) in a tamper-proof safe.
 Implement a workflow whereby privileged credentials can only be checked out until an authorized activity is completed, after which time the password is checked back in and privileged access is revoked.

-Ensure robust passwords that can resist common attack types (e.g., brute force, dictionary-based, etc.) by enforcing strong password creation parameters, such as password complexity, uniqueness, etc.
+Ensure robust passwords that can resist common attack types (e.g., brute force, dictionary-based, etc.) by enforcing strong password generation parameters, such as password complexity, uniqueness, etc.

-Routinely rotate (change) passwords, decreasing the intervals of change in proportion to the password’s sensitivity.
+Routinely rotate (change) privileged passwords, decreasing the intervals of change in proportion to the password’s sensitivity.
 A top priority should be identifying and quickly changing any default credentials, as these present an out-sized risk.
 For the most sensitive privileged access and accounts, implement one-time passwords (OTPs), which immediately expire after a single use.
 While frequent password rotation helps prevent many types of password re-use attacks, OTP passwords can eliminate this threat.
+In the case of DevOps workflows, implement dynamic secrets, at type of ephemeral/OTP generated as needed to a single client.

 Eliminate password sharing—each account should have a unique login to ensure a clear oversight and a clean audit trail.

-Never reveal passwords—implement single sign-on (SSO) authentication to cloak passwords from both users and processes.
+Never reveal passwords—implement single sign-on (SSO) authentication to obfuscate passwords from both users and processes.
+Password managers can auto-inject passwords as needed.

 Remove embedded/hard-coded credentials and bring under centralized credential management.
 This typically requires a third-party solution for separating the password from the code and replacing it with an API that enables the credential to be retrieved from a centralized password safe.

-7. Monitor and audit all privileged activity: This can be accomplished through user IDs as well as auditing and other tools.
+8. Monitor and audit all privileged activity: This can be accomplished through user IDs as well as auditing and other tools.
 Implement privileged session management and monitoring (PSM) to detect suspicious activities and efficiently investigate risky privileged sessions in a timely manner.
 Privileged session management involves monitoring, recording, and controlling privileged sessions.
 Auditing activities should include capturing keystrokes and screens (allowing for live view and playback).
-PSM should cover the period of time during which elevated privileges/privileged access is granted to an account, service, or process.
+PSM should cover the instances during which elevated privileges/privileged access is granted to an account, service, or process.

-PSM capabilities are also essential for compliance.
-SOX, HIPAA, GLBA, PCI DSS, FDCC, FISMA, and other regulations increasingly require organizations to not only secure and protect data, but also be capable of proving the effectiveness of those measures.
+Privileged session monitoring and management capabilities are also essential for compliance.
+SOX, HIPAA, GLBA, PCI DSS, FDCC, FISMA, and other regulations require organizations to not only secure and protect data, but also be capable of proving the effectiveness of those measures.

-8. Enforce vulnerability-based least-privilege access: Apply real-time vulnerability and threat data about a user or an asset to enable dynamic risk-based access decisions.
+9. Implement dynamic, context-based access: This is a key zero trust principle and entails delivering just-enough access, just-in-time—in the proper context.
+This is accomplished by evaluating multiple inputs (real-time vulnerability/threat data for a target asset, geolocation and temporal data, user data, etc.) to determine how much and for how long privilege can be provisioned.
+Apply real-time vulnerability and threat data about a user or an asset to enable dynamic risk-based access decisions.
 For instance, this capability can allow you to automatically restrict privileges and prevent unsafe operations when a known threat or potential compromise exists for the user, asset, or system.

-9. Implement privileged threat/user analytics: Establish baselines for privileged user activities and privileged access, and monitor and alert to any deviations that meet a defined risk threshold.
+11. Implement privileged threat/user analytics: Establish baselines for privileged user behavioral activity (PUBA) and privileged access.
+Monitor and alert to any deviations from the baseline that meet a defined risk threshold.
 Also incorporate other risk data for a more three-dimensional view of privilege risks.
 Accumulating as much data as possible is not necessarily the answer.
 What is most important is that you have the data you need in a form that allows you to make prompt, precise decisions to steer your organization to optimal cybersecurity outcomes.

 Organizations with immature, and largely manual, PAM processes struggle to control privilege risk.
-Automated, pre-packaged PAM solutions are able to scale across millions of privileged accounts, users, and assets to improve security and compliance.
+Automated, enterprise-class PAM solutions can scale across millions of privileged accounts, users, and assets to improve security and compliance.
 The best solutions can automate discovery, management, and monitoring to eliminate gaps in privileged account/credential coverage, while streamlining workflows to vastly reduce administrative complexity.

 The more automated and mature a privilege management implementation, the more effective an organization will be in condensing the attack surface, mitigating the impact of attacks (by hackers, malware, and insiders), enhancing operational performance, and reducing the risk from user errors.